guypollack/pokedex/README.md

 6. Update your account details

-<em>At any time you can also switch the app's formatting to Gameboy Mode using the slider at the top right of the screen, to enjoy a retro experience complete with Pokémon music!</em>
+<strong>At any time you can also switch the app's formatting to Gameboy Mode using the slider at the top right of the screen, to enjoy a retro experience complete with Pokémon music!</strong>